wlsdzyzl/flemme-docs/docs/source/archi.rst

     # merge time-step embedding and context embedding, default: false
     # if you set this as true,
     # make sure context embedding is a embedding vector and can be merged.
+    # This means we will process condition embedding in each block.
     merge_timestep_and_condition: false
     # condition embedding for encoder
     encoder: